Shopify is one of the most popular Ecommerce platforms in the world, powering roughly half a million online selling sites.

 But, many Shopify stores tend to focus too heavily on short-tail product keywords, and don’t think enough about search intent.

-Trying to rank for running shoes is all well and good – if not extremely difficult – but people don’t search very often just for running shoes.
+For example, trying to rank for running shoes is all well and good – if not extremely difficult – but people don’t search very often just for running shoes.

 Instead they’ll search a variation of the phrase based on what they’re looking for.